 A stress fractures is a crack that happens in the bone because of overuse.
 They are most common in high impact sports such as baseball, or distance running.
 Other activities requiring running and jumping or repetitive movements such as cricket, or rowing.
 They occur most often on the weight-bearing bones of the leg (the metatarsal bones).

 Causes of Stress Fractures and symptoms

-The most frequent cause of stress fractures is overuse.
-This means a change in activity.
-Stress can also result from shoe wear.
+The most frequent cause of stress fractures has usually been considered to be overuse, as in training too much or not mixing adequate rest into a workout plan.
+However, orthopedic surgeons generally feel that the main cause of stress fractures in runners and triathletes is a change in activity — e.g. heavier training, new shoes, taking on a different sports, etc. This means that as you adjust and escalate your training, it is very important to be gradual and make sure that you assess how you are feeling before you layer more activity in.
 Cases have been recorded where patient reported stress fractures after having hiked while on vacation for a considerable amount of time.
 Beside overuse some sports that requires a lot of running and jumping can result in stress fractures and also patient suffering from osteoporosis are at risk.
 Any bones of the ankles or feet can be affected and particularly weak or soft bones.
 It develops often in people starting a new exercise or force abruptly the intensity of the workout.
 Another cause of stress fractures is anatomical abnormalities such as fallen arches which distributes stress unequally to the feet.
 Stress fractures therefore can result because of:

 - Sudden change in activity

 - Sports requiring lots of running or jumping